EE3901/EE5901 Sensor Technologies

 There will some CMRR due to the tolerance of the resistors, as well as some CMRR due to the op-amp itself.

 A further problem with this circuit is the input impedance.
 The resistors need to be in the range of 10s to 100s of kΩ for good op-amp performance.
-However, the resulting input impedance looking into V1V_{1} and V2V_{2} is far too small for some applications.
+However, the resulting input impedance looking into and is far too small for some applications.
 For example, in tutorial questions you will analyse a resistance measurement where gigaohms of input impedance are required.
 This design is not suitable for many precision measurements.
 The solution is to use an instrumentation amplifier.

 Instrumentation Amplifiers